Our Mental Health Professionals

 Layla is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 She graduated from Saint Paul University with her Master’s in Counselling and Spirituality and has a Graduate Diploma in Couple Counselling and Spirituality.

-Marwan Abou Diwan, MSW, RSW
+Marwan Abou Diwan, MSW, RSW, Psychotherapist

-Marwan A. Diwan is an internationally educated social worker who holds both a Master’s degree in Social Work and Educational Counselling and a Bachelor’s degree in Religious Sciences.
-He holds a Master’s degree in Living Languages / Translation as well and offers counselling in English, French, Arabic and Spanish.
+Marwan A. Diwan is an internationally educated social worker who holds a Master’s degree in Social Work and Educational Counselling, as well as a Bachelor’s degree in Religious Sciences.
+He also has a Master’s degree in Living Languages/Translation and offers counseling services in English, French, Arabic, and Spanish.
+Additionally, he provides clinical consultation and supervision to other clinicians in the community.

 Marwan is experienced in working with adult individuals and groups dealing with a wide range of emotional and psychological issues.
 His areas of specialty and interest include interpersonal relationships, depression, anxiety, self-esteem issues, trauma/PTSD, grief and loss, chronic mental health and Refugee and Vulnerable Newcomers, LGBTQ+, People living with HIV and identity-related issues.